Rogdham/pyzstd/index.rst

     Represents a zstd dictionary, can be used for compression/decompression.

+    It has an internal cache for costly digesting, so it's recommended to reuse ``ZstdDict`` object for the same dictionary.

     It's thread-safe, and can be shared by multiple :py:class:`ZstdCompressor` / :py:class:`ZstdDecompressor` objects.
-It has an internal cache for costly digesting.

     .. py:method:: __init__(self, dict_content, is_raw=False)